 Well, you don’t need a capo for your instrument.
 However, even if you have no idea how to move it, having one can help you expand your repertoire.

-When you sing with someone else or even play with other instrumentalists, adding a capo can help you raise your ukulele pitch.
+When you sing with someone else or even play with other instrumentalists, adding one can help you raise your uke pitch.

 This quick guide won’t fully show you how to use a capo with your ukulele, but it will help you get started.